cmehrshad/cmehrshad.github.io/content/projects/multimodal/index.md

 On average, fusion improves instantaneous upcoming grasp-type classification accuracy during the reaching phase by **13.66%** and **14.8%** relative to EMG (**81.64% non-fused**) and visual evidence (**80.5% non-fused**) individually, achieving an overall **fusion accuracy of 95.3%**.

 ![Fusion Results Graph](fusion.png)
-*Figure: Comparative accuracy of EMG, visual, and fused modalities during the reaching phase.*
+*Figure: Comparative accuracy of EMG, visual, and fused modalities during different phases.*

 **Conclusion:**
 Our analyses demonstrate that EMG and visual evidence provide complementary information.
 As a result, **multimodal evidence fusion** outperforms each individual modality across all time frames, offering a more robust and reliable grasp intent inference for prosthetic hand control.